inspektor-dev/inspektor/README.md

 With Inspektor, you can leverage open policy and GitOps to enforce polices.
 By having features like policy as a code and GitOps, Inspektor is a first class citizen for your mordern cloud native workloads.

+If you have ideas 🧵 for improving inspektor, please join [Inspektor Discord](https://discord.gg/YxZbDJHTxf) or visit the [GitHub Discussion](https://github.com/poonai/inspektor/discussions):)

+⭐ If you find this project interesting, please consider starring the project on GitHub⭐

 ## How it works

 Inspektor has two components: the **data plane** and the **control plane**.